Tips to beat this brutal, stifling NJ heat

 With very hot weather in the forecast for the next several days, New Jersey health officials are offering tips and information on how to stay cool, and avoid heat related health hazards.

-“Drink plenty of water, spend time inside air conditioned places and try not to over-exert yourself in the heat and humidity, also, take time to check on the elderly and young children to ensure they are safe during this hot and humid weather,” said Health Commissioner Mary O'Dowd.
+“Drink plenty of water, spend time inside air-conditioned places and try not to over-exert yourself in the heat and humidity.
+Also, take time to check on the elderly and young children to ensure they are safe during this hot and humid weather,” then-Health Commissioner Mary O'Dowd told New Jersey 101.5 in 2013.
+It's still good advice.

 To avoid health complications due to heat, please take the following steps: